pub struct ShaderBuffer { /* private fields */ }Methods from Deref<Target = Buffer>§

 boundsis outside of the bounds ofself. - If

-selfrefers is not currently mapped. - If you try to create overlapping views of a buffer, mutable or otherwise.
+selfrefers is not currently mapped. - If you try to create a view which overlaps an existing [

 S: RangeBounds<u64>,